mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 > https://github.com/kickstarter/ios-oss
 > https://github.com/kickstarter/android-oss

-^ [Lisa] Oh also worth noting that all of our code is open sourced and so you can go see all of our code and see how we use all of the things we are going to talk about.
+^ [Lisa] Oh also worth noting that all of our code for our iOS and Android apps is open sourced on Github, so you can go see how we use all of the things we are going to talk about.

 ---

 ### Kotlin **&** Swift